stallman-j/ekonomR/vignettes/basic-regression.md

 - Start with `data_cross_section`
 - Choose the column that corresponds to `reg_1_vars$outvar` (which is a fancy way of saying `"ghg_territorial_pc"`, but soft-coded so that we can make changes )
 - Take the mean
-- Rounding that average to two decimal places so it fits nicely in the table.
+- Round that average to two decimal places so it fits nicely in the table.

 If you're modifying this code for your own regressions and not using logged variables, you'll want to use the following code.